ubccr/besra/README.rst

   ...

-The path should be the full path to the image on the filesystem and the class label needs to be a float.
-The input file needs to have at last 2 distinct class labels.
+The path should be the full path to the image on the filesystem and the class label should be a float.
+The input file requires at last 2 distinct class labels.
 To train a set of images run::

   $ besra-trainer -i input.tsv -v